ashleygraf101/case-study-test-plan/README.md

 DISCLAIMER: This piece is not a complete set of the tests that would be included in their regression test suite.
 I don’t cover all negative tests, and I have only included customer-facing functions.
 However, I hope to provide a good cross-section which demonstrates to you how I think as a tester.

-# Test Approach:
+# Test Approach
 Using my personal knowledge of the eCommerce domain, I aimed to write comprehensive functional test cases.

 My goal was to follow the 80/20 rule, with 80% of the test scenarios covering failure cases, and 20% covering success cases.
 I started with the happy path, then wrote negative tests.
 To find these cases first I explored boundary/range testing, and null testing.
 Many of my E2E tests would end up having multiple asserts which violates the Single Responsibility Principle.
 In these cases, elements of these tests are run as unit or integration tests.
 Of course, there are also edge cases, where a non-typical customer will enter data that should be accepted, but often isn’t.
 These assumptions about users, through testing mostly the happy path of user experience, can negatively impact UX, usability, and accessibility.
 As well as these edge cases, I also explored whether ShowPo had catered for empty states, where content had not yet been added or could not yet be found but a blank state would look rough and unprofessional.
 Additionally, I tested a few user expectations and claims in the Help & Contact section.

 Generally, only custom code added on-top of framework generated code needs testing, except in the cases where the core behaviour is changed.